Sütlaç in Istanbul: 8 Best Places Serving Creamy Rice Pudding

 8. Zeynel Muhallebicisi

+Zeynel has made puddings since 1925 and now runs branches from Yeniköy on the Bosphorus to Sahrayı Cedit in Kadıköy.
 What looks like a quick bite in a nice-ish café turns into a long sit.
 Early morning breakfasts come with unlimited tea, and the savory menu runs from chicken and rice plates to burgers, so the bodybuilder in your group eats as well as you do.
 Then the pudding case takes over: orange fig pudding, pink milk, ice cream, chicken breast pudding, and the star of the show, the rice pudding.
-Expect a creamy, indulgent finish.

 Where to go from here